-Art Spiegelman's comment about his comic book Maus provides the current page quote.
+Art Spiegelman's comment about his comic book Maus provides the current main page quote.
 Maus features anthropomorphic animals as stand-ins for people (mice for Jews, cats for Germans, dogs for Americans, etc.).
 This does not mean it is kid-friendly.
 It's about the Holocaust.
 It features drawings of ditches filled with emaciated, dead anthropomorphic mice being burned by cats with flamethrowers and gas masks.
 The parts that take place in modern day aren't too clean either.
 Those parts deal with many serious themes like continuing racism, death in your family, abuse, and greed.

 Stephen Desberg created a cutesy comic together with Stéphane Colman called Billy the Cat, which is about a teenage kid that gets transformed into a cute little yellow kitty.
 It features cute covers and equally cute friendly characters, but some of the comics (particularly issues 3, 5, 6 and 12) feature cats bleeding to death in alleys, a man getting impaled on one of his own statues, and a giant gorilla with a hook for a hand that kidnaps and harasses a little girl.
 The fact that a kid-friendly animated show was created based off the comic certainly wouldn't help matters much.

 While Big Hero 6 is definitely for kids (albeit with a few mature, heartfelt moments), the comics upon which the Disney movie is based are... not.
 The team was assembled in response to Hiroshima and Nagasaki's bombings, Hiro's parents were killed by a spirit made out of dead souls, Honey Lemon is more voluptuous, Wasabi throws knives at his opponents, and Gogo has ties with the yakuza.
 And Baymax is made out of genetic material from Hiro's dead father.
 It's very clear Disney cleaned up most of this for the kids.